-Sometimes I post pictures on Facebook of my dog wearing costumes.
+I may have mentioned that I sometimes post pictures on Facebook of my dog wearing costumes.
 That's right.
 I've become that guy, the crazy old dog person.
 But it's part of the Facebook culture and, technically, I Photoshop costumes onto my wolfhound.
 Oona never sees the image of her "wearing" pirate costumes or posing as Darth Vader.
 She'd chase me around the room if she did.

-If she ever spots the Little Bo Peep suit, I'm toast.
+If she ever spots the Little Bo Peep suit, I'm a goner.

-Most dog lovers are fluent in their shaggy friends' body language and easily read expressions.
+Most dog lovers are fluent in their shaggy friends' body

+language and easily read expressions.
 They know what science is just now proving: dogs have a deep emotional life that rivals ours.
 So it's only natural to think of dogs as little people.